Click or the topics to expand the content:

 We install server-related components, set the fans to run at 100% speed, and then run several tests that stress the processor and memory.
-This mimics the type of heat that would build up on normal usage.
+These actions mimic the type of heat that would build up on normal usage.
 We monitor the internal temperature of the chassis, and the processors.

 What is a constrained or an unconstrained thermal profile?

 "Constrained profiles" share airflow.
-There are additional heat considerations when a chassis is designed to be in a rack with many other chassis.
+Consider additional heat issues when a chassis is designed to be in a rack with many other chassis.
 1U chassis are considered a constrained thermal environment and have reduced cooling capacity.
 Pedestal chassis normally will not be sharing airflow, or be as densely packed together as rack servers, and can use the unconstrained thermal profile.

 What if I make my fans spin slower manually?

-Making the fans spin slow will build up heat on the server board, and voids the server board and processor warranty.
-The server board may shut itself off unexpectedly.
+Making the fans spin slow will build up heat on the Intel® Server Board, and voids the Intel® Server Board and processor warranty.
+The Intel® Server Board may shut itself off unexpectedly.
 Data may become corrupted and components may become physical damaged.
 Always follow the posted thermal/mechanical design guides when testing a new chassis or fan setup.

 How do I update the field replaceable unit/sensor data record (FRUSDR) information?

-Updating FRUSDR for optimum server performance on Intel® Server Boards/Systems guides you through the process
+Updating FRUSDR for optimum server performance on Intel® Server Boards and Intel® Server Systems guides you through the process.

 Can I use the FAN PWM (pulse width modulation) offset feature under BIOS setup of Intel® Server Boards with the Intel® S5520 Chipset and Intel® Server Boards with the Intel® S5500 Chipset to customize third party or reference chassis fan speed?

 In Intel® Server Boards with the Intel® S5520 Chipset and Intel® Server Boards with the Intel® S5500 Chipset, Intel added a method to customize fan speed for third party or reference chassis using the FRUSDR utility and BIOS configuration.
-This provides the flexibility to meet user’s varying cooling request.
-It is the responsibility of the 3rd party chassis vendor to validate the system against all of the fan profiles.
+This method provides the flexibility to meet your varying cooling requests.
+The 3rd party chassis vendor's responsibility is to validate the system against all of the fan profiles.
 The FRUSDR utility allows a user to select a fan profile depending on the server usage when selecting the "Other" chassis option when running the update.
 The following additional profiles are provided: